smorenburg/cloud-native-beyond-kubernetes-with-radius/README.md

   --name ${RESOURCE_GROUP}
 ```

-**Step 3:** Create a service principal and assign it the Contributor role to the subscription.
+**Step 3:** Create a service principal and assign it the Contributor role to the resource group.

 ```bash
 az ad sp create-for-rbac \